share this post

 • Cut out the ends of the zucchini.

 • Turn the spiralizer to create zucchini noodles.
-Make sure you center the zucchini onto the spiralizer and that you firmly press the zucchini onto the blade while you turn.
-This will create long zucchini noddles and avoid short curly pieces.
+Make sure you center the zucchini onto the spiralizer and firmly press the zucchini onto the blade while you turn.
+This will create long zucchini noodles and avoid short curly pieces.

 • Set aside on a plate while you are making the sunflower seed pesto.